sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/_index.md

 Titanium requires the Android SDK Tools to be installed in order to allow you to develop Android applications.

 Remember that Oracle JDK is a prerequisite for Android development and should be installed first.
-Note that macOS systems need to have the Java 6 runtime installed.
+You need at least JDK 8 installed.
 See [Installing Oracle JDK](/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Oracle_JDK/) for instructions.

 ![download_02](/Images/appc/download/attachments/52297851/download_02.png)